 Your next chance to experience this amazing part of the world is February, 2021!!

 Click here for details and itinerary of the 2019 trip.

 "Wonderful South Africa" - Each Year in November

-Two back-to-back tours to South Africa in November 2018 continued my annual tradition of taking small groups to this amazing country.
+Two back-to-back tours to South Africa in November 2018, and again in 2019 continued my annual tradition of taking small groups to this amazing country.

 See the South Africa Photo Site for photos and descriptions of the

 I never tire of these trips to South Africa, so if you are interested in coming along let me know!

 "SOUTHEAST ASIA" - Each year in January

 Southeast Asia has become another favorite destination of mine and I've starting doing two different itineraries in alternating years.